 Meat Jerky Dehydrating Time and Temperature Guide

-Meat and poultry should be kept at 40 degree F. Using ground beef and poultry within 2 days, red meats within 3-5 days are necessary.
-If you are using fresh game for making the jerky, check the meat is clean of wounds.
-Thoroughly cooked meat should be dehydrated, if the game meat is being dehydrated.
+Meat and poultry should be kept at 40 degrees F. Using ground beef and poultry within 2 days, red meats within 3-5 days are necessary.
+If you are using the fresh game for making the jerky, check the meat is clean of wounds.
+Thoroughly cooked meat should be dehydrated if the game meat is being dehydrated.

 Meat should be sliced at ¼ inch and not be containing any fat.
 Excess fat makes the jerky chewy and rancid.
-The dehydrator offers meat jerky within 10-24 hours at 140 degree F.
+The dehydrator offers meat jerky within 10-24 hours at 140 degrees F.

 Special presses are needed for forming or shaping the product.
-An internal temperature of 160 degree F is necessary for eliminating disease causing bacteria.
+An internal temperature of 160 degrees F is necessary for eliminating disease-causing bacteria.

 Using a calibrated thermometer, you need to monitor the air temperature of the dehydrator.
-Pre-heating the dehydrator to 145 degree F for 15-30 minutes is essential.
-Well dehydrated jerky is leathery and brittle but won’t snap.
-The dehydrating temperature for jerky ranges from 160 to 165 degree F.
+Pre-heating the dehydrator to 145 degrees F for 15-30 minutes is essential.
+Well, dehydrated jerky is leathery and brittle but won’t snap.
+The dehydrating temperature for jerky ranges from 160 to 165 degrees F.